jrtrj/ImageSharpening_KD/README.md

 # Description
 This project aims to enhance image sharpness in real-time video conferencing by designing a lightweight deep learning model.
-We adopt a knowledge distillation approach, where a high-performing ResNet-based teacher model guides a stu- dent model optimized for real-time performance.
+We adopt a knowledge distillation approach, where a high-performing ResNet-based teacher model guides a student model optimized for real-time performance.
 Evaluation is performed using SSIM and MOS.

 # Limitations
 - Limitations in computational power to run and use heavy pretrained models.